haotianw177/computer-security-notre-dame-sp25/readme.md

 # DES decryption algorithm
-This is an implentation of DES Decryption algorithm
+This is an implementation of DES Decryption algorithm .

 Ciphertext in binary format:
 1100101011101101101000100110010101011111101101110011100001110011

 Key: “LOVECSND” in binary format:
 0100110001001111010101100100010101000011010100110100111001000100